Gareth O'Callaghan: Health

 O'Callaghan experienced depression from the 1990s until 2015.
 In 1999, he lost three stone in less than three months and was prescribed antidepressants, which he was on for two years.

 In early 2016, he started to suffer from a pounding heart.
 In late 2017, he fell over a sofa at work (the Classic Hits radio station).

 In March 2018, O'Callaghan announced to listeners of Neil Prendeville's Cork's Red FM show that he had developed Parkinson's disease (PD).
 He said: "I was tripping.
 I was dropping things in work.
 When you drop a cup of coffee literally out of your hand and it scalds your foot and people look at you and think 'what's wrong with him?'
 I fell out of the bath one morning and I didn't understand why I fell out.
 I have noticed changes in you have to stop and choose words.
 It is not that your speech changes the way you transport the words it happens in a different way.
 When I was diagnosed I was told I have had this for a couple of years which in a way was a relief to me.
 There were times over the last few years where I thought I was going mad.
 I couldn't figure out what it was."
 O'Callaghan mentioned that, prior to his diagnosis, he had read a Daily Mail article in which DJ David Jensen spoke of his experience of Parkinson's.

 O'Callaghan retired from radio in August 2018 after being diagnosed with the neurodegenerative illness multiple system atrophy (MSA), an incurable and even more rare disease (less than 3,500 people were at the time thought to be enduring the condition in the whole of Ireland and the UK).
 In an online post, he wrote "It is a rare disease, very progressive and sadly incurable.
 I thought I might have been able to continue working as normal for another few months but, unfortunately, the pace and the painful decline of this awful thing has really taken us by surprise."

+O'Callaghan spent six weeks in hospital after a car crash in Cork in March 2023.